ory/sdk/clients/client/java/docs/IdentityApi.md

     IdentityApi apiInstance = new IdentityApi(defaultClient);
     String id = "id_example"; // String | ID is the identity's ID.
-    String type = "password"; // String | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML deviceauthn CredentialsTypeDeviceAuthn identifier_first CredentialsTypeIdentifierFirst link_recovery CredentialsTypeRecoveryLink  CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
+    String type = "password"; // String | Type is the type of credentials to delete. password CredentialsTypePassword oidc CredentialsTypeOIDC totp CredentialsTypeTOTP lookup_secret CredentialsTypeLookup webauthn CredentialsTypeWebAuthn code CredentialsTypeCodeAuth passkey CredentialsTypePasskey profile CredentialsTypeProfile saml CredentialsTypeSAML deviceauthn CredentialsTypeDeviceAuthn identifier_first CredentialsTypeIdentifierFirst link_recovery CredentialsTypeRecoveryLink is a special credential type linked to the link strategy (recovery flow).
 It is not used within the credentials object itself. code_recovery CredentialsTypeRecoveryCode
     String identifier = "identifier_example"; // String | Identifier is the identifier of the credential to delete.
 It is required for the `oidc`, `saml`, and `deviceauthn` credential types: for `oidc` and `saml` it selects the provider link to remove, for `deviceauthn` it is the `client_key_id` of the device key to revoke.
 Find the identifier by calling the `GET /admin/identities/{id}?include_credential={type}` endpoint. try {
       apiInstance.deleteIdentityCredentials(id, type, identifier);